-With no major changes to the Group's businesses, we continue to consider the overall social aspects to be more material than that of environment aspects, with the most important matters being anti-corruption, customer privacy, and the health and safety of our employees.
-We will continue to review our materiality results based on stakeholder opinions and any changes in our business operations and sustainability reporting trends.
+With no major changes to the Group's businesses, we continue to consider the overall social aspects to be more material than environmental aspects, with the most important matters being anti-corruption, customer privacy, and the health and safety of our employees.
+Moving forward, the Group will continue to engage with our stakeholders regularly to identify risks and opportunities related to our business operations and any changes in the sustainability reporting trends.